delta-exchange/just-the-docs/docs/trading-guide/trading-bands.md

 ---

 # Allowed Trading Band
 To prevent market manipulation as well as idiosyncratic price moves trading on Delta Exchange can take place only within the allowed trading band.
 This band is defined as 2.5% range around the current [Mark Price]({{site.baseurl}}/docs/trading-guide/fair-price/#fair-price-marking) and is applicable depending up on the direction of a trade.
-For buy trades, the uper bound (Max Price) of the trading band is applicable.
+For buy trades, the upper bound (Max Price) of the trading band is applicable.
 This means any buy order cannot execute at a price greater than Max Price.
 Similarly, for sell orders, the lower bound (Min Price) of the trading band is applicable.
 This implies that the execution price of a sell order cannot be less than Min Sell.

 Please do note that trading bands are not applicable to liquidation orders.